pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       classorigin, and --propertylist options determine which parts are included in each retrieved instance.

+      The --names-only option can be used to show only the instance paths.

-      In the output, the instances will formatted as defined by the --output- format general option.
+      In the output, the instances and instance paths will be formatted as defined by the --output-format general option.
+Table formats on instances will be replaced with MOF format.

     Options:
       -l, --local-only                Show only local properties of the instances.
-                                      This subcommand may use either pull or traditional operations depending on the
+                                      This command may use either pull or traditional operations depending on the
                                       server and the --use-pull general option.
 If pull operations are used, this parameters